 Bullying isn’t limited to youth.
 Many adults bully other adults.
 There’s adult bullying online.
 Adult bullying in the workplace.

-A good place to start is our latest webinar where Brett Lechtenberg, Creator of The Anti-Bully Program, talks about adult bullying, and provides pointers on how to run a successful workshop for your adult students.
+A good place to start is our latest webinar with Brett Lechtenberg, Creator of The Anti-Bully Program.
+He talks about adult bullying, and provides pointers on how to run a successful workshop for your adult students.

 You can catch the replay here: How to Combat Adult Bullying & Lead an Effective Anti-Bullying Workshop.

 We hope that you can use some or all these ideas and activities within your martial arts lesson and event planning.